+- 100 per cent of the applicable wage rate

+of pay for a new apprentice, trainee or

+cadet, specified in the Local Government

+(State) Award 2023 (Clause 32C Trainee

+Employment and Apprentices and Part B,

+Monetary Rates Table 1, Clause 7 -

+Rates of Pay); and

-- 100 per cent of the rate of pay for a new apprentice, trainee or cadet, applicable under clause 32C of the Local Government (State) Award 2023 (see the Clause 7 Rates of Pay Table 1 of Part B, included in Schedule 1 of these Guidelines). - On-costs of 15 per cent (i.e. the minimum superannuation guarantee and workers compensation insurance related to employing the new apprentice, trainee or cadet). - Up to 1,300 new positions over six years from January 2025, comprising of approximately 700 apprenticeships and 600 traineeships and cadets. - In Round 2, funding will commence for up to 400 apprentices and 250 trainees/cadets.
+- On-costs of 15 per cent of the wage amount, to contribute to additional employment-related expenses such as the minimum superannuation guarantee and any consequential increase in the cost of compulsory workers compensation insurance.

+The Program will fund up to 1,300 new positions over six years from January 2025, comprising of approximately 700 apprentices and 600 trainees and cadets.
+In round 3, funding will commence for up to 353 apprentices.
+No trainee and cadet positions will be offered in round 3.
 For clarity, a new position includes the filling of a current vacant position and the transition of an existing casual role to an apprenticeship, traineeship or cadetship.